MALuten/picamera-tools/README.md

 # picamera-tools
-Some simple (python) scripts for using the Raspberry Pi camera module.
+Some simple (python & bash) scripts for using the Raspberry Pi camera module.
-More later...